 Established in 2001 as the parent company of Coach (itself established in 1941), Coach Inc. is a New York-based house of modern luxury lifestyle brands that includes its eponymous flagship brand (Coach), shoe label Stuart Weitzman (acquired in 2015), and fashion label Kate Spade New York (acquired in May of this year).
 This last addition prompted the recent name change to Tapestry, allowing the company to potentially acquire more brands in the future without weighing them with the Coach name.
-The new name and identity change were led by New York, NY-based Carbone Smolan Agency.
+The new name — in collaboration with naming agency PS212 — and identity change were led by New York, NY-based Carbone Smolan Agency.

 The company’s vision of becoming a house of brands became a reality with the acquisition of its third brand, kate spade new york.
 With this acquisition, it became something much larger than its name could hold.
 The company needed a new name to signal this change and leave room for other unique brands to join.